Tactical athletes in camouflage train together in the field, illustrating simple, consistent tactical fitness in real conditions

 How do I know when I've outgrown a simple program?

 When progress on primary lifts and aerobic benchmarks has stalled for six or more weeks despite consistent training, adequate recovery, and good nutrition, you've likely adapted to the current stimulus.
 That's the signal to add structure, not before.
+Note the three conditions attached to that: a stall while your sleep was broken or your food was inadequate is not a programming problem.

 Can I run a simple strength program alongside a complex aerobic program, or vice versa?